Eligibility for Athletics and Co-Curricular Activities

 - Student Volunteers (School and Community Service)

-Each class elects officers to work with the class advisor to organize class spirit events, fundraising and other activities.
-Officers are elected each spring (with fall elections for the Freshmen Class) and serve one year terms.
-Elections for Freshman class officers will be held in the fall.
+Each class elects officers to work with the class advisor to organize class spirit events, fundraising, and other activities.
+Officers are elected each spring (with fall elections for the Freshman Class) and serve one year terms.
 One Representative shall be elected to serve as a member of the House of Representatives from each homeroom of Falmouth High School.
 All serving class officers shall be full members of the House of Representatives.
 Please refer to the Rules and Procedures of the Homeroom House of Representatives on the FHS homepage.
 Guidelines are contained in the Student Government Charter and the Student Activities Handbook, which is housed in the Student Activities Office.

 House of Representatives

 The Homeroom House of Representatives shall have the following responsibilities:

 - To pass bills and resolutions for the betterment of the School community.